ostirrup/HOCI-COV-GLUE_15Nov2020/README.md

 # HOCI Reporting Tool

+## Note

+This is a static clone of the development repository for this software project.
+The Git history does not reflect code authorship largely by Joshua Singer and Asif Tamuri.

 ## Installation

 First you need to ensure you have access to the CLIMB GLUE VM and a personal GLUE instance on it.
 Follow the instructions here: